Tuscan White Bean Soup

 - Add Beans and Broth: Add the drained and rinsed white beans to the pot.
 Pour in the vegetable or chicken broth.
 Bring the mixture to a boil, then reduce the heat to low.
 Cover the pot and let the soup simmer for about 20 minutes to allow the flavors to meld.

-- Blend a Portion of the Soup: Carefully transfer 2 cups of the soup to a high-speed blender (careful not to get the bay leaf).
+- Blend a Portion of the Soup: Carefully transfer 2 cups of the soup to a blender (careful not to get the bay leaf).
 Blend until smooth and creamy.

 - Combine Blended and Whole Soup: Pour the blended soup back into the pot with the remaining soup.
 Stir to combine, creating a creamy base while maintaining some texture from the whole beans and vegetables.